olin/studentgovernment/student_government_bylaws.md

 To begin impeachment proceedings against a Student Government officer not on the Honor Board, a student may submit a request for impeachment, including specific charge(s), to the Chair of the Honor Board.
-The Chair of the Honor Board will convene a meeting of the Student Government no more than five business days from the day the request is submitted and notify members of the Student Government of the time and location of the meeting within one business day of the receipt of the request.
+The Chair of the Honor Board convenes a meeting of the Student Government no more than five business days from the day the request is submitted and notifies members of the Student Government of the time and location of the meeting within one business day of the receipt of the request.

 All members of the Student Government not under investigation will be considered the quorum for Student Government impeachment hearings.
-Impeachment hearings will be moderated by the Chair of the Honor Board.
+Impeachment hearings are moderated by the Chair of the Honor Board.

-The reporter and reported will have the chance to present their argument and call witnesses.
+The reporter and reported have the chance to present their argument and call witnesses.
 Each are responsible for their respective witnesses.

-At the end of the meeting, all members of the Student Government not currently under investigation will vote on the removal of the student(s) in question.
+At the end of the meeting, all members of the Student Government not currently under investigation vote on the removal of the student(s) in question.
 A vote of 75% of the eligible membership is required to remove a student from office.

-Impeachment proceedings against members of the Honor Board will occur according the to the procedures specified in the Honor Code.
-If a request for impeachment has been submitted against the Chair of the Honor Board, proceedings will be presided over by another member of the Honor Board, as elected by the Vice Chair and General Members.
+Impeachment proceedings against members of the Honor Board occur according to the procedures specified in the Honor Code.
+If a request for impeachment has been submitted against the Chair of the Honor Board, proceedings are presided over by another member of the Honor Board, as elected by the Vice Chair and General Members.

 #### Section 8.
 Resignation.